MicrosoftDocs/customer-insights/ci-docs/audience-insights/measures.md

 # Define and manage measures

 Measures help you to better understand customer behaviors and business performance.
 They look at relevant values from [unified profiles](data-unification.md).
-For example, a business wants to see the *total spend per customer* to understand individual customer’s purchase history.
-Or measure *total sales of the company* to understand the aggregate-level revenue in the whole business.
+For example, a business wants to see the *total spend per customer* to understand individual customer’s purchase history or measure *total sales of the company* to understand the aggregate-level revenue in the whole business.

 Measures are created using the measure builder, a data query platform with various operators and simple mapping options.
 It lets you filter the data, group results, detect [entity relationship paths](relationships.md), and preview the output.